 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: ÚBEV/ DPP1/22 Course name: Diploma project I Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 1.
+· · COURSE INFORMATION LETTER University: P. J. Šafárik Unive ersity in Košice Faculty: Faculty of Arts Course ID: ÚBEV/ Course DPP1/22 name: Diploma project I Course type, scope and the m Course type: Recommended course-load Per week: Per study period Course method: present (hours): Number of ECTS credits: 2 Recommended semester/trim nester of the course: 1.
 Course level: II.
 Prerequisities: research plan.
-Active e completion: e of the supervisor with the progress on the agreed tasks.
-Submission of a e participation in seminars organized for diploma projects implemented at he topic of the project and the assignment of the diploma thesis are listed. questions and has a rethe diploma project a on a topic listed at A tered the theoretical preparation for the assigned topic, formulates research esearch plan, or the first preliminary results.
-The student can also implement a workplace outside the UPJŠ under the guidance of an expert from practice, PU ÚBEV PF UPJŠ in Košice.
-He also has a job consultant at ÚBEV, he is ation with experts in electronic and face-to-face form.
-Brief outline of the c Hypothesis formulati ourse: on, study of literature, preparation of materials for hypothesis testing. diploma thesis assign requisites of final the access, including ann 15 March 2010 no. M rigorous and habilitate and habilitation thesis theses and habilitatio and control of original Supplement no. 1 and sional literature on a specific topic of the diploma thesis is a part of the ment.
-Methodological guideline 14/2009-R of 27 August 2009 on the ses, their bibliographic registration, control of originality, storage and exes; Decree of the Ministry of Education of the Slovak Republic of IŠSR-5 / 2010-071 on the model of the cover and title page of the final, tion thesis and the format of the exchange of data on the final, rigorous st; Directive no. 1/2011 on the basic requirements of final theses, rigorous in theses, their publication and making available during their preservation ality valid for Pavel Jozef Šafárik University in Košice and its components; Ino.
-2 to Directive no. 1/2011 Template for the creation of ZP in dot and RZP website (Central Register of Final Theses) Course language: Notes: SK, EN
+Active particip etion: supervisor with the progress on the agreed tasks.
+Submission of a pation in seminars organized for diploma projects implemented at of the project and the assignment of the diploma thesis are listed. questions and has a research p the diploma project at a workp on a topic listed at APU ÚBE theoretical preparation for the assigned topic, formulates research blan, or the first preliminary results.
+The student can also implement blace outside the UPJŠ under the guidance of an expert from practice, EV PF UPJŠ in Košice.
+He also has a job consultant at ÚBEV, he is a experts in electronic and face-to-face form.
+Brief outline of the course: Hypothesis formulation, study of literature, preparation of materials for hypothesis testing. diploma thesis assignment.
+Morequisites of final theses, their access, including annexes; De 15 March 2010 no. MŠSR-5 / rigorous and habilitation thesis and habilitation thesis; Directi theses and habilitation theses, and control of originality valid Supplement no. 1 and no. 2 to dotx format on the CRZP web terature on a specific topic of the diploma thesis is a part of the ethodological guideline 14/2009-R of 27 August 2009 on the bibliographic registration, control of originality, storage and cree of the Ministry of Education of the Slovak Republic of 2010-071 on the model of the cover and title page of the final, is and the format of the exchange of data on the final, rigorous ive no. 1/2011 on the basic requirements of final theses, rigorous their publication and making available during their preservation of for Pavel Jozef Šafárik University in Košice and its components; Directive no. 1/2011 Template for the creation of ZP in dot and exite (Central Register of Final Theses) Course language:

+Notes: SK, EN

 Course assessment

-Total number of assessed students: 32
+Total number of assessed students: 44

 abs n

 100.0 0.0

 Provides:

 Date of last modification: 13.05.2022

-Ammuovada mast Dh.Dm.
-Ol'os Omasová CCa. mast

 Approved: prof. PhDr.
-Oľga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný profesor, prof. PaedDr.
 Lívia Körtvélyessy, PhD.